Legion of Super-Heroes: Legion of Super-Heroes (2019)

 Team members of the Legion of Super-Heroes, art by Ryan Sook.

 A new Legion of Super-Heroes series from writer Brian Michael Bendis and artist Ryan Sook was announced by DC Comics in June 2019.
 A prelude two-part series entitled Legion of Super-Heroes: Millennium was released in September and October, with the ongoing series debuting in November 2019.
 The series ended in January 2021 with 12 issues.

+Next Level (2026)

+As part of DC's Next Level publishing initiative, a new Legion of Super-Heroes series from writer Joshua Williamson and artist Hayden Sherman was announced by DC Comics in June 2026.

 Alternative versions

 Alternative versions of the Legion of Super-Heroes have appeared in various DC comic books.